java-abhinav07/formreader/README.md

 1. The folder ```aocr``` contains the main code for the attention ocr along with a separate ```README.md``` which can be used as a reference.
 2. The folder ```text_renderer``` contains the code used for generation of synthetic dataset.
 The exact details of configuration used is inside ```text-renderer/ocr_data/gen_data.py```.
 3. Since this model was trained and tested on Google Colab, sample ```ipnb``` files have been provided for reference in ```experiments```.
+4. And the app folder contains the flask based REST API for testing the endpoints

+## Reproduce results on local machine
+---